 In this situation you may find that your motor insurers settlement may not be enough to pay off your lease.
 This creates a shortfall, payable by you.

-The outstanding lease settlement can from a number of factors, including
+The outstanding lease settlement can be from a number of factors, including;

 the residual value determined by the lease agreement.
 This can differ from the current 'market value'.

 With Contract Hire/Lease Gap the 'gap' can be covered for you.

 This policy ONLY comes into effect if your lease vehicle is declared a 'write off' by your motor insurer.